-All three commitments are focused on helping to ensure that DOE and Fermilab have a sustained STEM pipeline, with special emphasis on a diverse group of students.
-The programs will create critical educational opportunities in science, engineering, and technology as well as both professional and social networking critical to employee retention and satisfaction.
+All three commitments are focused on helping to ensure that DOE and Fermilab have a sustained STEM pipeline.
+The programs will create critical educa-tional opportunities in science, engineering, and technology as well as both professional and social net-working critical to employee retention and satisfaction.
 Targeted applicant pools will be from groups that represent under-served communities to encourage individuals from these groups to enter STEM careers and further diversify the STEM workforce.